How to Make Lavender Essential Oil and Hydrosol

-Aside from the botanical classification of the types and subtypes of lavender, it is divided into three types in connection with the extraction and use of lavender oil:
+Aside from the botanical classification of the types and subtypes of lavender, it is divided into three types in connection with the extraction and use of lavender essential oil:

 - so-called “fine” lavender is or was cultivated above all in southern France for extracting the lavender oil, and only grows at higher altitudes